 - Are the National Employment Standards available to all employees?

-- Are all casual and part time employees engaged for a minimum of 3 hours?
+- Are all casual and part time employees engaged for a minimum of 3 hours or 2 hours for full time secondary students who are 18 years or under and who are working in the dairy industry?.
 (Pastoral Award 2010 only)

 - Do you pay 17.5% leave loading on holiday pay for award employees?

 - Does your employee have a valid Australian work visa?

 - Do you know the difference between a contractor and an employee